Data for average farm business income, analysis of the variation around the average, and long term context for April 2021 to March 2022.

 The report includes an additional table with trends in three different measures of farm income.

 Average income has varied greatly over the past eight years.
-After the high of 2017-18, income has returned to a moderate level of £60,200.
-This is an increase of 19% on last year and is notably higher than the low period of 2015-16 and 2016-17.
+After a drop in 2018-19, income has steadily increased year on year and has reached a new high in 2021-22 of £88,000.
+This is an increase of 46% on last year and is notably higher than the low period of 2015-16 and 2016-17.

 Cattle and sheep (Less Favoured Area) farms

 After a low in 2018-19 average income increased for the third consecutive year in 2021-22 to £38,600 (an increase of 29%) and is the highest since 2011-12.

 Following a two year decrease since 2017-18, average income in 2021-22 saw the second consecutive annual increase reaching £26,500 (an increase of 16%) and is the highest since 2014-15.